 15. The Weimaraner

-This breed has a gorgeous gray coat that looks silver in the sunlight.
+The Weimaraner has a gorgeous gray coat that looks silver in the sunlight.
 They can be up to 27 inches tall when fully grown, but they seem to understand their large size and know how to stay within boundaries when interacting with their human family members and other animals.
-Weimaraner dogs happen to be easy to groom and train too.
+Weimaraner dogs happen to be easy to groom and train, too.

 Best Big Dogs for Kids: Which Is Your Favorite?

 We love all the big dogs that are good with kids mentioned on this list.
 Each breed has endearing qualities that are great for families of all types.
-Which one a family chooses depends on the specific personality traits and care requirements that suit everyone’s lifestyles the best.
+Determining which breed is ideal for your home depends on the personality traits and care requirements that suit everyone’s lifestyles the best.
 Which of the breeds on our list are the most attractive to you?
 We want to know!
 Vote for your favorite large dog breed for families in our comments section.